Extreme Value Analysis based on Blockwise Top-Two Order Statistics: Introduction

 The previous approach is known as the block maxima method, and recent years have witnessed a growing interest in understanding the underlying mathematical principles.
 Historically, statistical methods were studied under the simplifying assumption that the block maxima sample is a genuine iid sample from the GEV distribution \cite{Pre80, Hos85}, thereby ignoring that both the independence and the GEV assumption are only met asymptotically for the block size tending to infinity.
 Deeper theoretical insights may be gained by treating the block size as a parameter sequence that is allowed to increase with the sample size.
 Under such an assumption, typical estimators like the maximum likelihood estimator or the probability weighted moment estimator are still consistent and asymptotically normal, see \cite{Dombry2015, Ferreira2015, Dom19} and \cite{Bücher2014, Bücher2018-disjoint} for the serially independent and dependent case, respectively.
 Moreover, it has been found that estimators based on block maxima may be made more efficient by considering sliding rather than disjoint block maxima, both in the univariate \cite{Bücher2018-sliding, BucZan23} and in the multivariate case \cite{Zou21, BucSta24}, or, in the iid case, by even considering all block maxima \cite{OorZho20}.

-The current paper is motivated by yet another approach that allows for improving upon the classical approach based on disjoint block maxima.
-Specifically, the three GEV parameters not only show up in the asymptotic distribution of the block maximum, but also in that of the $m$ largest order statistics \cite{Welsch_1972, Hsing1988}, where $m\in \{2,3,\dots\}$ is fixed.
-Hence, the sample of (disjoint or sliding) blockwise $m$ largest order statistics should heuristically involve more information on the target parameters, thereby allowing for more efficient estimation.
-In fact, this general idea is not new, and has initially been proposed by \cite{Wei78}; see also Section 3.5 in \cite{Col01}; where it has been motivated for an underlying iid data set.
-We also refer to \cite{Smi86, Taw88,Ram02} for further contributions.
+The current paper is motivated by yet another approach that allows for improving upon the classical disjoint block maxima method.
+Specifically, the three GEV parameters $(\gamma, \mu, \sigma) \in \R^2 \times (0,\infty)$ not only show up in the asymptotic distribution of the block maximum, but also in that of the $m$ largest order statistics ($m$-LOS), where $m\in \{2,3,\dots\}$ is fixed \cite{Welsch_1972, Hsing1988}.
+For instance, in the case where the underlying observations are independent and identically distributed, the joint limiting distribution of the affinely standardized $m$-LOS, often referred to as the $\mathrm{GEV}_m(\gamma,\mu,\sigma)$ distribution, has the Lebesgue density

+Fitting this distribution to the sample of blockwise $m$-LOS has been proposed by \cite{Wei78, Smi86, Taw88}; see also Section~3.5 in \cite{Col01}.
+Since then, only limited theoretical advances on $m$-LOS have been made; e.g. \cite{Wang1995,bader2017automated} proposed a method on how to (automatically) select $m$ in finite sample settings.
+Despite the lack of further theoretical developments, the method has been readily applied in hydrology \cite{Ram02, Aarnes2012, osti_194289, GuedesSoares2004}, climatology \cite{Nemukula2018, An2007, Busababodhin2021} and other fields \cite{Said2011, Chenavier2019, Silva2020}.
+The fact that underlying observations are required to be independent and identically distributed is often ignored or approached based on some ad-hoc initial filtering step.

-To the best of our knowledge, the approach described in the previous paragraph has never been studied mathematically, especially in the context of time series data.
-In fact, for time series data, one might expect that the maximum likelihood method described in Section~3.5 of \cite{Col01} is inconsistent, as it relies on imposing a likelihood that is demonstrably incorrect for serially dependent data.
-We will confirm this heuristic.
+To the best of our knowledge, the approach outlined in the previous paragraph has neither been studied mathematically, nor has it been rigorously extended to the context of time series data, where the limiting distribution of the $m$-LOS is in general different from the one in \eqref{eq:m-gev}; see, for instance, Theorem~\ref{thm:welsch} below.
+This is a clear gap in the literature, given that the approach is typically applied to environmental data, which is rarely serially independent.
+Even the consistency of the maximum likelihood method applied to the model in \eqref{eq:m-gev} is unclear then, as it relies on imposing a likelihood that is demonstrably incorrect for serially dependent data.
+It will be one of our main results that it is, in fact, inconsistent.